-A step-by-step guide to maintaining this vital motorhome component.
+A step-by-step guide to Allison transmission service and how to maintain this vital motorhome component.

 By Mark Quasius, F333630

 Most diesel-powered Type A motorhomes and a fair number of gasoline-powered coaches are equipped with Allison transmissions.
 Such transmissions have set the industry standard for longevity and reliability, but like any chassis component, they require regular maintenance.

 The nine most common Allison motorhome transmissions on the road today range from model 1000 MH to model 4000 MH.
 Each transmission is rated for horsepower, torque, gross vehicle weight rating (GVWR), and gross combination weight rating (GCWR).

 This article serves as a guide for do-it-yourselfers.
 And for others, it helps to know what’s involved in servicing your Allison transmission.